patriciavale/Kilimanjaro_AMS/Suggested/README.md

 ## Sugested
 The suggested page of the application.
-It contains the suggested activities based on liked ones and reviews.
+It contains the suggested activities based on saved ones and reviews.